myramade/hbcu_alexa/README.md

 ------------|-------------
-Amazon Resource Name (ARN) | a unique AWS resource identifier Automatic Speech Recognition (ASR) | a technology that converts spoken words into text Backend | the infrastucture that stores and arranges your data Frontend | the presentation layer of an application (it's what your users interact with directly) Hosted Service | a service that is managed for you so you don't have to worry about updates, patches, scaling, etc.
+Amazon Resource Name (ARN) | a unique AWS resource identifier Automatic Speech Recognition (ASR) | a technology that converts spoken words into text AWS Lambda | a cloud service used to host and run code in response to a trigger without servers to manage Backend | the infrastucture that stores and arranges your data Frontend | the presentation layer of an application (it's what your users interact with directly) Hosted Service | a service that is managed for you so you don't have to worry about updates, patches, scaling, etc.
 Intent	| an action that fulfills the users spoken request Interaction Model |	the words user may say to make intents Invocation | the name of your Alexa Skill
-Lambda | a cloud service used to host and run code in response to a trigger without servers to manage Natural Language Understanding (NLU) | a technology used by computers to understand what a user’s words mean Slot | an option argument in an intent
+Natural Language Understanding (NLU) | a technology used by computers to understand what a user’s words mean Slot | an option argument in an intent
 Speech Synthesis Markup Language (SSML)	| a markup language to generate synthetic speech